besnoi/iffy/ReadMe.md

 </TextureAtlas>
 ```

 This is the format that Kenny stores his atlases in.
 He uses some software to merge his images into a spritesheet.
-Please note that while it's not mandatory for the tagnames to be exact but it's mandatory that the tree-like structure is maintained and also currently Iffy doesn't support comments in XML (for the reason that they are *very rarely used*) so please remove the comments and even any blank newlines.
-I'll make it easy for you here are the rules for the XML format (for it to be suitable to be used with Iffy):-
+Please note that while it's not mandatory for the tagnames to be exact but it's mandatory that the tree-like structure is maintained!
+Also there are some trivial rules that your meta-file must follow:-

-- The first line must be a dummy line (shouldn't have any information about any sprite)
-- No dummy lines after the first line
-- Except the first and the last line every other line must be a crucial line (shouldn't have the required information about a sprite)
 - The x,y,width and height must be attributes (in the same line) and not tags
 - The attributes name must be the same
-- The parentheses around the attribute values are *must*
+- The quotes around the attribute values are *must*

-That may seem like a lot of work but most software exports XML in that format - no blank lines and comments are rare.
-The one that should concern you is - *the software Kenney uses exports in this format!!*

 And the second format- one for CSV files is :-

 ```csv
 "sprite_name", x, y , width, height
 ```
 Hopefully Iffy is not so strict with the CSV format.
-You can have blank lines, no parentheses surrounding the *first* attribute, as many surrounding white spaces as you want.
-Iffy will trim them for you.
+You can have blank lines, no quotes surrounding the *first* attribute, as many surrounding white spaces as you want - Iffy will trim them for you.
 You can even have comments (one beginning with '#').
 And as you saw in [the quick walkthrough](#a-quick-walkthrough) you can even have some extra data which Iffy will simply ignore.
-But there are some rules which you must comply with, these general rules are :-
+But there are some trivial rules which your meta-file must comply with, these general rules are :-

-- The sprite name may or may not be in parentheses (Iffy assumes that the sprite name won't have any parentheses so any parentheses will simply be ignored)
+- The sprite name may or may not be in quotes (Iffy assumes that the sprite name won't have any quotes so any quotes will simply be ignored)
-- Other attributes must not be in parentheses no matter what
+- Other attributes must not be in quotes no matter what
-- All the data must be in one line (btw that is the rule of CSV file format)
+- All the data must be in one line

 # Aliases used by Iffy